MicrosoftDocs/win32/desktop-src/Tapi/bearer-mode-ovr.md

 ---
-Description: The bearer mode corresponds to the quality of transmission requested from the network for establishing a call. ms.assetid: 5276e1e7-7a91-4b74-b8c2-c0c7cebb203f
+description: The bearer mode corresponds to the quality of transmission requested from the network for establishing a call. ms.assetid: 5276e1e7-7a91-4b74-b8c2-c0c7cebb203f
 title: Bearer Mode
 ms.topic: article